 The Maldives, Ceylon, and the Andamans

-The colonial fate of the Maldives was tied to that of Ceylon, now Sri Lanka.
+The colonial fate of the Maldives was tied to that of Ceylon, which is now known as Sri Lanka.
 Like the Maldives, the Portuguese were the first Europeans to arrive, in 1505.
 They built a fort and extended their rule over the island, despite intense indigenous resistance and the survival of the independent Kingdom of Kandy.
-In 1638, the Dutch came and the Dutch East India Company (VOC) signed a treaty with King Rajasinghe II to eject the Portuguese.
-The Dutch controlled Columbo by 1656 but, instead of leaving as promised, they stayed and were the main controlling force on the island when this chart was published.
+In 1638, the Dutch East India Company (VOC) signed a treaty with King Rajasinghe II to eject the Portuguese.
+The Dutch controlled Columbo by 1656 but, instead of leaving as promised, they stayed and they were the main controlling force on the island when this map was published.

 Socotra and the Admiral Islands

 The eastern sheet of this set singles out Socotra and the Amirante Islands in their title.
 At the time of publication, both the Arabian Peninsula and Socotra Island were under Ottoman rule.
 Earlier, in 1507, the Portuguese had tried to establish a base on Socotra, but they found the port conditions poor and the health conditions worse.
 The Mahra Sultanate took control in 1511, converting some of the mostly Christian population to Islam.